-In 2010 there was a clearly identified need for an expansion of the food storage / supply beyond those who were homeless so DENS established, in partnership with the Trussell Trust, the Dacorum Foodbank.
-This provides a short term supply of emergency food to people referred from other support agencies in Dacorum.
+In 2010, DENS discovered that the needs of the local community meant they had to expand their food storage / supply, to help those who were in danger of becoming homeless.
+DENS Dacorum Foodbank was established, In partnership with the Trussell Trust.
+This facility provides a short-term supply of emergency food to people referred from other support agencies in Dacorum.

-In 2011 DRA and DENS merged, providing a comprehensive service which could see individuals finding their way from rough sleeping on a continuously supported pathway through the Night Shelter and supported accommodation, to independent living, with the support of the Day Centre available throughout this period.
+In 2011, DRA and DENS merged.
+This provided a comprehensive service which could see individuals finding their way from rough sleeping on to a continuously supported pathway.
+This was achieved through the Night Shelter and supported accommodation.
+It meant many could progress on to independent living with the support of the Day Centre available throughout this period.

-In 2015, in partnership with Dacorum Borough Council, DENS took over the management of The Elms, a purpose built temporary accommodation unit for single homeless people.
+In 2015, DENS took over the management of The Elms in partnership with Dacorum Borough Council.
+The Elms is a purpose-built temporary accommodation unit for single homeless people.
 The previous Night Shelter in Apsley was converted to additional move-on accommodation.

-In 2016 DENS were awarded the Queens Award for Voluntary Services
+In 2016, DENS was awarded the Queens Award for Voluntary Services.

-In 2017 Open Space launched, a place of change offering personal development and training, friendly advice and a place to meet.
+In 2017, DENS Open Space launched.
+This space of offers personal development and training, friendly advice and a place to meet.

 Photo credit: David Satchel, Hemel Gazette